 - Free Assessment Upon Starting our Program (a $400 value)

-" I owe it all to you, and everyone else at Point of Return.
-Thank you for all your hard work, and your perseverance, and your blood, sweat, and tears.
-I can promise you, that it is all worth it!
-I am forever grateful, and I will never stop telling people about Point of Return. more...
+I owe it all to you, and everyone else at Point of Return.
+I am forever grateful, and I will never stop telling people about Point of Return.
+More...

 Nortriptyline is a 2nd generation Tricyclic Antidepressant with common side effects that include dry mouth, sedation, constipation, increased appetite, blurred vision, tinnitus, euphoria and mania.
 An occasional side effect is a rapid or irregular heart beat and alcohol can exacerbate side effects and should be avoided.
 Nortriptyline should not be abruptly or rapidly discontinued due to the potential of severe Nortriptyline withdrawal symptoms.
 It is recommended to do a slow Nortriptyline taper to minimize withdrawal symptoms.
 Contact Us if you need help weaning off of Nortriptyline or have questions.